vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 	This command will take a minute or two to run.

-1. Repeat the above command two more times, replacing the `--vm-name` parameter with **WEBVM2** and then with **SQLVM**.
+3. Repeat the above command two more times, replacing the `--vm-name` parameter with **WEBVM2** and then with **SQLVM**

-7. In the Azure Portal, navigate to the **All Resources** menu and locate the **Service Map** resource you created earlier.
+4. In the Azure Portal, navigate to the **All Resources** menu and locate the **Service Map** resource you created earlier.
 Click on the resource name.

     ![Screenshot of the All resources blade with ServiceMap selected.](images/Lab-guide/image88.png "All resources blade")

-8. This will bring up the Service Map screen and you'll see that it's already populated with some data.
+5. This will bring up the Service Map screen and you'll see that it's already populated with some data.
 Since we installed the agent on the three Windows virtual machines, the Service Map is showing these virtual machines now reporting data.
 Click on the **Service Map** tile.

     ![The Summary section displays information for both the Service Map and Solution Resources.](images/Lab-guide/image89.png "Service Map Summary section")

-9. When the Service Map loads, click on **WEBVM1** to see the data that has been analyzed for that virtual machine.
+6. When the Service Map loads, click on **WEBVM1** to see the data that has been analyzed for that virtual machine.

     ![Screenshot of the Service Map for WEBVM1.](images/Lab-guide/image90.png "Service Map")